ericgarciaresearch/noaa_sedna/README.md

 ## rainbow_bridge at SEDNA

-This is an example of one of the pipelines that Eric Garcia has installed in SEDNA.
+This is an example of one of the pipelines that I have installed in SEDNA.
 Many other pipelines/modules/software are available.

 [rainbow_bridge](https://github.com/mhoban/rainbow_bridge) is a flexible pipeline for eDNA and metabarcoding analyses.
 It can process raw or already filtered sequences from single- or paired-end datasets.
 This pipeline can be used to create zero-radius operational taxonomic units (zOTUs),